-Tip: Use Noteflight’s comments window (under “Connect”) to write your answers!
+Tip: Use Noteflight’s comments window (under “Score Details”) to write your answers!

 1. Where does your idea actually begin and end (color those notes blue).
 Try to reduce your idea to its bare essentials.
 Often this will mean it’s only a few notes or rhythms.